Please see below a list of our frequently asked questions related to IR35

 A worker who is contracted to fill a position (often permanent) within a company, who is paid on a contract basis to avoid the tax and National Insurance associated with employment (PAYE).

-If you’re a contractor providing a service to one client on a long-term basis you are at particular risk of being caught under IR35, as you could be considered to be a ‘disguised employee’.
+If you’re a contractor providing a service to one client on a long-term basis you are at particular risk of being caught under IR35, as you could be considered to be a ‘hidden employee’.

 HMRC introduced an online tool - Check Employment Status for Tax (CEST) which you can use as a guide - but this has come under extreme criticism across the industry.